MaoZiming/papers/ostep/persistence/crash_consistency.md

         - The new data block
         - A new version of the data bitmap
     - These dirty writes still sit in main memory (in the **page cache** or **buffer cache**) for some times
+    - Buffers are associated with a specific block device, and cover caching of filesystem metadata as well as tracking in-flight pages.
+The cache only contains parked file data.
+That is, the buffers remember what's in directories, what file permissions are, and keep track of what memory is being written from or read to for a particular block device.
+The cache only contains the contents of the files themselves.
+    - Buffer cache and page cache are unified later in Linux.

 ### One single write succeeds